homm/image-codecs-bench/Notes.md

 giving s=5, the performance better 2.36 times for compression with q=44, than for q=10.
 For s=1, the same ratio is 3.4x.

-Speed 5 is recommended for offline compression.
-All levels below that don't make sense.
+**Speed 5 is recommended for offline compression.** All levels below that don't make sense.

 ### Speed 7 vs 6

 This and next levels have problems with picture quality: missing parts on high q on artworks, pixilation in gradients on photos.
 As a result, can be even more compact.
+To compensate this, real q could be tuned for s >= 7.

 ### Speed 8 vs 7